AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/document-security.md

 >[!NOTE]
 >
->You can retrieve a maximum of 1000 policy set names from the database.
+>You can retrieve a maximum of 1000 policy set names from the database using `getAllPolicysetnames()` API.

 Policy sets are created and deleted in the document security administration web pages by administrators and policy set coordinators who have permission to do so.